astronomer/docs/software/clean-up-and-delete-deployment.md

 ## Clean Deployment task metadata

-You can run a cron job to automatically archive task and DAG metadata from your Deployment.
+You can run a cronjob to automatically archive task and DAG metadata from your Deployment.
 This job runs [`airflow db clean`](https://airflow.apache.org/docs/apache-airflow/stable/cli-and-env-variables-ref.html#clean) for all of your Deployments and exports the results for each Deployment as a file to your external storage service.
 To run this job for a Deployment, you must install the Astronomer-maintained `airflow-dbcleanup-plugin` on the Deployment.

 1. For each of your Deployments, add the following line to the `requirements.txt` file of your Deployment's Astro project.
 Replace `<latest-version>` with the latest available version in the [`airflow-dbcleanup-plugin` GitHub repository](https://github.com/astronomer/airflow-dbcleanup-plugin/releases).